doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 THPSOLDIPRWITHEHEGREPNWHISVERSLEOTHEMTSROUGHEHESTRPETSOFEHEEMECALDCIEYUNTIWTHEYRPACHEDEHEROOXWHEREEHEGUACDIANOQTHEGAEESLIVPDTHISZFFICECUNLOCVEDTHETRSPECEACLESEOPUTTSEMBACVINHISRREATBZXANDTSENHEPZLITELJOPENEOTHEGAEEFOROFRFRIEYDSWHINHROADWEADSTZTHEWINKEDWIECHOFTSEWESTLSKEDDZROTHYEHEREIDNOROAOANSWECEDTHERUARDILNOFTHPGATESYOONEEGERWISSESTOGZTHATWLYHOWTSENAREHETOFIYDHERIYQUIREOTHEGICLTHATHILLBEPASYREALIEDTSEMANFZRWHENDHEKNOHSYOUACEINTHPCOUNTCYOFTHPWINKIPSSHEWTLLFINOYOUANOMAKEYZUALLHPRSLAVPSPERHLPSNOTDAIDTHPSCARENROWFOCWEMEAYTODESEROYHECOHTHAEISDIFQERENTDAIDTHPGUARDTANOFTSEGATEDNOONESASEVECDESTRZYEDHECBEFORPSOINAEURALLJTHOUGSTSHEWZULDMAVESLAVPSOFYOFASSHESASOFTSERESTMUTTAKPCAREFZRSHEIDWICKEOANDFIPRCEANOMAYNOEALLOWJOUTODPSTROYSERKEEATOTHEHESTWHPRETHEDUNSETDANDYOFCANNOEFAILTZFINDHPRTHEYEHANKEOHIMANOBADEHTMGOODMYEANDEURNEDEOWARDEHEWESEWALKIYGOVERQIELDSZFSOFTRRASSDZTTEDHPREANDEHEREWTTHDAIDIESANOBUTTECCUPSDZROTHYDTILLWZRETHEARETTYDILKDRPSSSHESADPUTZNINTHPPALACPBUTNOHTOHERDURPRIDESHEFZUNDITHASNOLZNGERGCEENBUEPUREWSITETHPRIBBOYAROUNOTOTOSYECKHAOALSOLZSTITSRREENCZLORANOWASASHHITEADDOROTSYSDREDSTHEEXERALDNITYWADSOONLPFTFARMEHINDLSTHEYLDVANCPDTHEGCOUNDBPCAMERZUGHERLNDHILWIERFOCTHEREHERENOQARMSNZRHOUSPSINTHTSCOUNERYOFTSEWESTLNDTHERROUNDHASUNTTLLEDIYTHEAFEERNOOYTHESUYSHONESOTINTSEIRFANESFOREHEREWPRENOTCEESTOZFFERTSEMSHAOESOTHLTBEFOCENIGHEDOROTSYANDTZTOANDEHELIOYWERETTREDANOLAYDOHNUPONEHEGRADSANDFPLLASLPEPWITSTHEWOZDMANAYDTHESNARECRZWKEEPTNGWATNH
 ```

 Hmmm this doesn't make sense.
-But I can see snippets of english in there.
+But you can see snippets of english in there.
 Actually its hard to read in all caps without punctuation.

 One technique we can apply is to make the plaintext lowercase for the part of the key we're confident about.
 That way its easier to see the english words.